TzioGit/TzioGit/README.md

-- 👋 Hi, I’m Giorgos Min
+- 👋 Hi, I’m Giorgos
 - 👀 I’m interested in Web Developing/Designing
-- 🌱 I’m currently learning HTML / CSS / JavaScript
+- 🎓 Finished HTML5 / CSS / JavaScript
+- 🎓 Studying BSc Computing | AI
 - 📫 Reach me on Telegram: @tziogr
+- 📪 Reach me on Instagram: @_tziom

 <!---
 TzioGit/TzioGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.